brherold/HardwoodRecruitSearcher/README.md

 Dynamic Filtering: The application dynamically updates search results as users adjust their search parameters, providing real-time feedback.

-Recruit Profiles: Detailed profiles for each recruit, showcasing their vital stats, skills, achievements, and contact information if available.
+Recruit Profiles: Detailed profiles for each recruit, showcasing their stats and skills.

 For: http://onlinecollegebasketball.org/